Keats/tera/docs/content/docs/templates.md

 Example: `{{ value | truncate(length=10) }}`

+By default, the filter will add an ellipsis at the end if the text was truncated.
+You can change the string appended by setting the `end` argument.
+For example, `{{ value | truncate(length=10, end="") }}` will not append anything.

 ### striptags
 Tries to remove HTML tags from input.
 Does not guarantee well formed output if input is not valid HTML.